erikyao/erikyao.github.io/_posts/2018-05-04-r-implicit-return-values--return-value-of-an-assignment.md

 ---
-layout: post
-title: "R: implicit return values / return value of an assignment"
-description: ""
 category: R
+description: ''
 tags: []
+title: 'R: implicit return values / return value of an assignment'
 ---
-{% include JB/setup %}

 The last expression evaluated in a function becomes the return value.